webcompat/webcompat-metrics-client/README.md

 You can create a .env file (or copy .env.example) and modify variables, make sure variables are all set.

-By default `.env.defaults` is loading and injected throught the webpack configuration.
+By default `.env.defaults` is loaded and injected through the webpack configuration.

 ### Testing